ljfa-ag/libnbtplusplus/README.txt

 The nbttest program is a simple program which takes a compressed or uncompressed NBT file as input and prints out the contents in text form, then optionally writes it back into an output NBT file.

+Building:
+You need CMake for building.
+libnbt++ depends on Boost.
+Set NBT_IOSTREAMS_HAS_ZLIB if your Boost.Iostreams library was built with Zlib support.
+Otherwise, the functions nbt::io::read_gzip and nbt::io::write_gzip will not be available and nbttest will not be built.